Hack the Trello UI for a Cleaner, Pleasing, Distraction-Free Web Experience

 Trello awesome featured

-With a bit of patience and DevTools magic, we are able to figure out what elements need to be adjusted or hidden on a React page with mangled CSS class names and a moving DOM structure to apply column colours and remove “free trial” distractions.
+With a bit of patience and DevTools magic, we’re able to figure out which elements need to be adjusted or hidden on a React page with mangled CSS class names and a dynamic DOM structure—to apply column colors and remove “free trial” distractions.

-Success: We’ve created a Tampermonkey script for Chrome/Brave to make Trello awesome again by adding custom column colours that key off the partial column name, setting a black background, and by removing many “free trial” distractions.
+Success: We’ve created a Tampermonkey script for Chrome/Brave to make Trello awesome again by adding custom column colors based on partial column names, setting a black background, and removing many “free trial” distractions.